onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-`x` | tensor of 8-bit signless integer or 32-bit signless integer values or memref of 8-bit signless integer or 32-bit signless integer values
-`x_scale` | memref of any type values or tensor of any type values `x_zero_point` | tensor of 8-bit signless integer or 32-bit signless integer values or memref of 8-bit signless integer or 32-bit signless integer values or none type
+`x` | tensor of 8-bit integer or 32-bit integer values or memref of 8-bit integer or 32-bit integer values `x_scale` | memref of any type values or tensor of any type values `x_zero_point` | tensor of 8-bit integer or 32-bit integer values or memref of 8-bit integer or 32-bit integer values or none type

 #### Results: